kokkos/kokkos.github.io/content/blog/2026-03-KUG-report.md

 [Bruno Turcksin](https://hpsf2026.sched.com/speaker/bruno.turcksin) discussed the [Kokkos Fortran interop update](https://youtu.be/6me0wfoh8zs) and recommended using the `develop` branch given the age of available pre-release versions and noted current limitations such as lack of automatic memory management and primarily SharedSpace support.

-In parallel, an approach for [automatic translation of Fortran to Kokkos](https://youtu.be/k4SSSZlRvBI) was presented by [Brayden Wagoner](https://hpsf2026.sched.com/speaker/bwagoner4) and described using flang-derived AST information to generate C++ boilerplate and highlighted the need to correctly detect reductions.
+In parallel, an approach for [automatic translation of Fortran to Kokkos](https://youtu.be/k4SSSZlRvBI) was presented by [Brayden Wagoner](https://hpsf2026.sched.com/speaker/bwagoner4).
+The approach is using flang-derived AST information to generate C++ instructions.

-Application integration reports started with [Jian Sun](https://github.com/sjsprecious) introducing a [C++/Kokkos dynamical core behind an existing Fortran interface](https://youtu.be/widas70vAMI) in an earth system model.
+In terms of integrating Kokkos into existing Fortran applications [Jian Sun](https://github.com/sjsprecious) introduced a [C++/Kokkos dynamical core behind an existing Fortran interface](https://youtu.be/widas70vAMI) in an earth system model.

-Next was [Yuuichi Asahi](https://hpsf2026.sched.com/speaker/y.asahi6412) talking about [porting portions of a Fortran plasma simulation library](https://youtu.be/-Qevn9vLD9A) to C++/Kokkos with C bindings back into Fortran, with memory access to the previous timestep identified as a primary performance concern.
+Next was [Yuuichi Asahi](https://hpsf2026.sched.com/speaker/y.asahi6412) talking about [porting portions of a Fortran plasma simulation library](https://youtu.be/-Qevn9vLD9A) to C++/Kokkos.
+The approach uses with C bindings and identified memory access as primary performance concern.

 Additional sessions addressed specialized performance and scaling issues.

-An [in-kernel inference talk (PONNI)](https://youtu.be/UbYjvU2RV4M?si=vxWpyKywGr23MM3i) by [Matthew Norman](https://hpsf2026.sched.com/speaker/normanmr) reported that `bfloat16` DRAM loads/stores were close in cost to float in their measurements.
+An [in-kernel inference library (PONNI)](https://youtu.be/UbYjvU2RV4M?si=vxWpyKywGr23MM3i) was presented by [Matthew Norman](https://hpsf2026.sched.com/speaker/normanmr).
+In his performance testing `bfloat16` DRAM loads/stores were close in cost to float which should be further investigated.

-[ExaCA performance optimization work](https://youtu.be/S-EwVNr-sVY) presented by [Matt Rolchigo](https://hpsf2026.sched.com/speaker/rolchigomr) described imbalance challenges and preprocessing efforts, with remaining scaling limitations noted.
+[ExaCA performance optimization work](https://youtu.be/S-EwVNr-sVY) presented by [Matt Rolchigo](https://hpsf2026.sched.com/speaker/rolchigomr) described imbalance challenges in microstructure modeling.
+The talk also presented efforts to overcome the imbalance, but pointed to remaining scaling limitations.

-[Daniel Holladay](https://hpsf2026.sched.com/speaker/danl9) ended the week with a [proposal for RangePolicy-compatible per-iteration scratch memory](https://youtu.be/oRSf1dds8x8) by discussing desired functionality and potential contributions.
+[Daniel Holladay](https://hpsf2026.sched.com/speaker/danl9) ended the week with a [proposal for RangePolicy-compatible per-iteration scratch memory](https://youtu.be/oRSf1dds8x8) by discussing desired functionality and potential contributions into Kokkos.